See all > News

 STIs are preventable with safe-sex practices, and many are easy to treat when detected in the early stages.

-What is an STI panel?
+What is an STI Panel Test?

-Also known as an STI screening, an STI panel is a comprehensive set of tests that detect a range of sexually transmitted infections.
-Different tests require different sample types, so during an STI panel appointment, a healthcare provider will draw blood, swab for cell or body fluid samples and provide you with a sterile cup to collect a urine sample.
+Also known as an STI screening, an STI panel test is a comprehensive set of tests that detect a range of sexually transmitted infections.
+Different tests require different sample types, so during an STI panel appointment, a healthcare provider will draw blood, swab for cell or body fluid samples, and provide you with a sterile cup to collect a urine sample.

 For women, the panel may include a Pap test — one of several health screening tests all women need — to collect a sample of cells from the cervix to test for human papillomavirus (HPV).

-What is tested for in a full STI panel?
+What is Tested For in a Full STI Panel?

 The following is a general list of the STIs most commonly tested for during a panel.
 This list is not inclusive, and your doctor may not recommend testing for all of them.
 Tell your doctor if you were sexually active outside of Canada to ensure they add any other necessary tests to your panel.